denisgruiax/denisgruiax/README.md

 ## Facts about me. 💡
 - 👨‍💻 Currently working as a System Test Engineer at Nokia.
 - ⭐ I’m interested in Distributed Application Programming.
-- 🌱 I’m currently learning Ocaml and Rust.
+- 🌱 I’m currently mastering the programming in Rust.
-- 💞 I’m looking to collaborate on Ocaml and Rust projects.
+- 🛠️ I’m looking to collaborate on Rust projects.
-- 💻 Operating Systems used for development Windows and Linux.
+- 💻 Operating Systems used for development MacOS.
 - ⚡ How to reach me [email](denis.gruiax@icloud.com).

 ## Work experience. ⚒️